calebkbrad/calebkbrad.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student currently pursuing my Master's in Computer Science at Old Dominion University.
-I earned my Bachelor's of Science in Computer Science from ODU in the summer of 2023 through the Linked BSCS/MS program.
+I am a recent graduate from Old Dominion University, having earned my B.S. in Computer Science in August 2023, and my M.S. in December 2024.
 I transferred to ODU after earning my Associate's at Tidewater Community College with the support of the TCC Women's Center Stem Promise Program Scholarship.
 I was a member of the 2022 cohort of the Research Experience for Undergraduates in Disinformation Detection and Analysis at ODU.
 I specifically worked with Dr. Michael Nelson on his "Did they Really Tweet That?" project.
-I am currently a graduate teaching assistant for CS 151 - Intro to Programming with Java 1.
-I am also currently working on a tool in relation to the "Did they Really Tweet That?" project.
+Since my participation in the REU, I have also worked on other research projects for the Web Sciences and Digital Libraries Research Group.
+During my graduate career at ODU, I also worked as a graduate teaching assistant for CS 151 - Intro To Programming with Java 1.

 ## Coding Projects
 Below are some of my coding projects completed for both research and coursework.

-### A Universal Web Scraper for Archived Twitter URIs (in-progress)
+### A Universal Web Scraper for Archived Twitter URIs
-In this project, I am developing a command line tool to take an archived Twitter URI (either a status page or profile page) and scrape useful information about the archived resource, regardless of the UI Twitter was using at the time of archival.
+In this project, I developed a command line tool to take an archived Twitter URI (either a status page or profile page) and scrape useful information about the archived resource (either a status URL or a profile URL), regardless of the UI Twitter was using at the time of archival.
 The code and instructions for use are located [here](https://github.com/calebkbrad/tweet-memento-scraper).

 ### A Vector-Based Search Engine For Scientific Figures
 This project was completed as part of my coursework in CS 734: Intro to Information Retrieval.
 In this project, I developed and locally deployed a vector-based search engine for a dataset of over 250,000 images of scientific figures.
 This search engine utilizes the OpenAI CLIP model to generate vector embeddings to support both text-to-image and image-to-image search simultaneously.
 The search engine also utilized a locally employed Elastic Search Docker container to store the embeddings and handle queries.
 The code and associated report can be found [here](https://github.com/calebkbrad/Vector-Search-Engine).